Location

 25.759256

 The Hammock Playground is a nature-inspired play environment designed for children of all ages.
 Surrounded by lush native plants and trees, it blends active play with artistic and ecological experiences, reflecting the preserved hardwood hammock at neighboring Simpson Park.
-Visitors can explore sculptural public art, including Jeppe Hein’s Modified Social Bench, and enjoy hands-on gardening and horticulture education opportunities.
+Visitors can explore three distinct art public art installations, including Danish artist Jeppe Hein’s Modified Social Bench, Nice N' Easy's Hide and Seek Murals, and Leaning Arches by Athena Tacha.
+Discover Hammock Playground at SW 15th St. and SW 1st Ave.

 SW 15th Road & SW 1st Avenue